-Please encourage faculty members expecting a child (by birth or placement) to reach out to Binnie Singh, Assistant Vice Provost in Academic Affairs, or the team, at vpaa frd@ucdavis.edu, for guidance.
-Advance Planning makes this much easier for everyone.
+- Please encourage faculty members expecting a child (by birth or placement) to reach out to our team, at vpaa_frd@ucdavis.edu, for guidance.
+Advance planning makes this much easier for everyone.

-• Either:
+- Either:

 - One quarter/semester of paid leave for:

 - the faculty parent who gives birth, or

 - the faculty parent who has 50% or more responsibility for the newly placed child (adoption/foster care).